How to Fix Outlook Error 0x80040119: 6 Proven Methods

 Malware or aggressive antivirus.
 Real-time scanners that quarantine PST files mid-write corrupt the index and produce the error on the next launch.

 Microsoft states that 32-bit Outlook installs are more likely to hit the size-related form of this error, since 32-bit processes have less headroom to hold a large PST in memory.
-If you run a 32-bit Outlook, we recommend migrating to the 64-bit build before anything else.
-Our 32-bit test profile triggered 0x80040119 at 14 GB, while the 64-bit profile stayed healthy until 31 GB.
+If you run a 32-bit Outlook, migrating to the 64-bit build before anything else is the safest move.
+A 32-bit profile can trigger 0x80040119 well below the official limit, while a 64-bit profile typically stays healthy into the 30 GB range.

 #How Do You Fix 0x80040119 with the Inbox Repair Tool?